Lawton Arts and Humanities Grants

 About Our Grants

-Up to $10,000 of the McMahon Auditorium Authority budget for fiscal year 2023-2024 is designated for a pilot grants program to support eligible organizations and individuals with funding for arts and humanities programming and projects that benefit communities and schools of Lawton, Oklahoma.
+Up to $10,000 of the McMahon Auditorium Authority budget for each fiscal year is designated for a grant program to support eligible organizations and individuals with funding for arts and humanities programming and projects that benefit communities and schools of Lawton, Oklahoma.
+The McMahon Auditorium Authority reserves the rights to re-allocate funds at any point during fiscal year.

 The Oklahoma's arts and cultural industry has a $872.8 million economic impact on our state's economy.
 (Source: The Economic Impact of Nonprofit Arts and Culture Organizations & Their Audiences in the State of Oklahoma (2017).
 The McMahon Auditorium and City of Lawton embrace the benefits of the Arts and Humanities benefits to our local community.
 The Arts and Humanities support our local economy, preserve our unique culture, enhance quality of life, and attract and retain a creative workforce.

-The Lawton Arts and Humanities grant review panel is comprised of sub-committee members of McMahon Auditorium Authority’s Arts and Humanities Committee.
-To inquire about serving on the Arts and Humanities Committee’s grant selection sub-committee, please reach out to the Arts and Humanities office at arts@lawtonok.gov, or 580-581-3470.
+The Lawton Arts and Humanities grant review panel is comprised of the Arts and Humanities Committee of the McMahon Auditorium Authority.
+To inquire about serving on the Arts and Humanities Committee, please reach out to the Arts and Humanities office at arts@lawtonok.gov, or 580-581-3470.
 The Lawton Arts and Humanities Committee is committed to maintaining a qualified, diverse grant review panel.
-At this time, there is no compensation for those serving as grant review panelist.
+At this time, there is no compensation for those serving as committee member.

 Who We Fund